sergeyzwezdin/yandex-cloud-functions-router/README.md

 ### Filtering by Query String params

 To filter requests by Query String params, specify `params` property for a route.
 It's a key-value dictionary (key is param name, value is param content).
-It is **optional** property.
+It is an **optional** property.

 <details>
 <summary>Example</summary>